 UPoor: What do you think has been accomplished with the Poor People’s Campaign so far in Pennsylvania?
 Do you have any lessons learned?

 Nijmie: I think there’s the formation of a coordination team, which is chiefly comprised of and led by organizations of poor and dispossessed people, which I think in and of itself is really a feat.
 I think that we were able to make some inroads, build some more relationships or strengthen, deepen relationships with some more portions of organized labor.

-It's been a really powerful learning experience and leadership development opportunity for Put People First members to take on leadership and roles in the campaign.
+It’s been a really powerful learning experience and leadership development opportunity for Put People First members to take on leadership and roles in the Campaign.

-Phil: There are faith leaders in different communities, a good many of them I'd say in central PA, who were very animated by the campaign who have been despondent at the state of their denominations, their congregations—their engagement on these issues or their indifference and apathy towards these issues—and I think who were very much part of the moral revival in PA.
+Phil: There are faith leaders in different communities, a good many of them I’d say in central PA, who were very animated by the Campaign who have been despondent at the state of their denominations, their congregations—their engagement on these issues or their indifference and apathy towards these issues—and I think who were very much part of the moral revival in PA.

-One of the things we've gotten out of the process is just an experience as an organization with civil disobedience.
-For PPF just the collective experience of engaging with others across the state and six weeks, 40 days of moral nonviolent civil disobedience has been really good to add to our nonviolent arsenal of tactics and tools.
+One of the things we’ve gotten out of the process is just an experience as an organization with civil disobedience.
+For PPF just the collective experience of engaging with others across the state in six weeks, 40 days of moral nonviolent civil disobedience has been really good to add to our nonviolent arsenal of tactics and tools.